 Ahhh, summertime and a pet parent’s thoughts turn to “who is going to take care of my fur baby while I am on vacation?”
 Or, if you are the lucky sort who can travel with your pet, “how will I deal with the stress that goes along with travel?”

-Travel, separation, and kenneling can be stressful on you and your pet and that stress often affects your pet’s digestive system.
+Travel, separation, and kenneling can be stressful on you and your pet and that stress often affect your pet’s digestive system.
 Having an upset stomach away from home can lead to a messy situation.
 But there is help.

 A dog and cat’s digestive tract is shorter than a person’s.
 Food moves quickly through and is often not completely digested.
 There are many things that complicate digestion and the stress of summer is one of them.
 Here is where a complete digestive supplement will make for a healthier pet and help avoid a messy and uncomfortable situation.
-Complete digestive supplements provide the enzymes necessary to absorb the nutrients in the food and feed the good bacteria in the digestive tract, which gets rid of the toxin making organisms that can live in a dog or cat’s intestine.
+Complete digestive supplements provide the enzymes necessary to absorb the nutrients in the food and feed the good bacteria in the digestive tract, which gets rid of the toxin-making organisms that can live in a dog or cat’s intestine.

 Here are some of the cues that your dog or cat could use a digestive supplement: